This series was originally written by Ian Lurie in 2015 and updated by Chad Kearns in 2020.

-In part 3, I talked about Analytics.
-In this post, I’ll rant, rave and finally talk about content.
+In Part 3, I talked about analytics.
+In this post, I’ll finally talk about content.
 This is content, by the way.

 That puts content squarely in the middle of the Stack and as an essential element in all things marketing.

 - Product descriptions